rice-cs-edutools/testception/README.md

 1. (Re-)generate the menu of options based on the updated contents of the ./projects directory:

-   `python ./run.py updatemenu`
+           python ./run.py updatemenu

    After the update, the menu will be displayed, including the names and indices of all projects and functions.
+It can be re-displayed at any time using the command:

+           python ./run.py showmenu

 2. From the menu, identify the \<projno> and \<funcno> for which to generate test exercises.
 Exercise generation involves several steps, each of